Aldbrough, East Riding of Yorkshire: Village

-The Aldbrough Anglican parish church is dedicated to St Bartholomew.
+St Bartholomew's Church, Aldbrough is the Anglican parish church.
 Dating from the second half of the 14th century, it is a Grade II* listed building.

 On an interior wall (over a pillar of the south nave aisle) is a pre-conquest era sundial, bearing an inscription in mixed Anglo-Saxon and Old Norse: +VLF LET (?HET) AROERAN CYRICE FOR HANVM ⁊ FOR GVWARA SAVLA, usually translated as 'Ulf had this church built for his own sake and for Gunnvor's soul.'

 Aldbrough has a public house and several small businesses within its boundaries and is close to the seaside towns of Hornsea and Withernsea.